Vcenter Guest WindowsConfiguration

 This property was added in vSphere API 7.0.0.0.

-, the Vcenter Guest WindowsConfiguration RebootOption.REBOOT option will be chosen.
+If missing or null, the Vcenter Guest WindowsConfiguration RebootOption.REBOOT option will be chosen.

 Customization settings like user details, administrator details, etc for the windows guest operating system.
 Exactly one of sysprep or sysprep_xml must be specified.